lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518193336](https://github.com/lm3nitro/Projects/assets/55665256/02f0cf9a-dd78-4df6-96a5-c989318e17a9)

-For this project, I will be simulating traffic on a host that is connected to the ntopng sniffing interface.
+For this project, I will be simulating traffic from a vulnerable host that is in my network.
 Taking a look at the live traffic:

 ![Pasted image 20240518193657](https://github.com/lm3nitro/Projects/assets/55665256/c5feea47-9326-4e29-b738-014443340d0c)

 ## Ntopng Features

-One of the many features on Ntopng, is that it provides an IP blacklistIn this example we can see the IP that has been blacklisted and it provided us with the link to verify the IP in virustotal and AbuseIP DB:
+One of the many features on Ntopng, is that it provides an IP blacklist.
+In this example we can see the IP that has been blacklisted and provided the link to verify the IP in virustotal and AbuseIP DB:

 ![Pasted image 20240518194957](https://github.com/lm3nitro/Projects/assets/55665256/142129ea-c455-40c6-9e53-9414414ee044)